Chamber of Commerce Country Factsheet Last update: 25.02.2020

 You can see the statistics on the website of the Statec.

-Embassy of the Grand Duchy of Luxembourg in Thailand
+Embassy of the Grand Duchy of Luxembourg in Romania

-Ambassador with residence in Bangkok: H.E.
-Mr Jean-Paul Senninger
+Ambassador with residence in Athens: Mr Paul STEINMETZ

-Country risk as defined by Office du Ducroire for Thailand
+Country risk as defined by Office du Ducroire for Romania

 Ducroire is the only credit insurer covering open account deals in over 200 countries.
 A rating on a scale from 1 to 7 shows the intensity of the political risk.
 Category 1 comprises countries with the lowest political risk and category 7 countries with the highest.
 Macroeconomics experts also assess the repayment climate for all buyers in a country.